YASH-YADAV-dynamo/dy_grep/README.md

 Note:- poem.txt is just a sample text file name , and remember to keep files in same directory

 ```
-cargo run (pattern you want to separate" (name of text file where you want to apply dy_grep).txt > output.txt
+cargo run (pattern you want to separate) (name of text file where you want to apply dy_grep).txt > output.txt
 ```